evelynchinchankar/evelynchinchankar/README.md

 # Portfolio

 ## About Me
 Hey there!
-I'm Evelyn Chinchankar, a junior at Westchester Academy for International Studies in Houston, Texas.
-I am currently in my third year of programming and in pursuit of an IB diploma.
-Over my three years with coding, I've worked with Python, JavaScript, HTML, CSS & PHP.
+I'm Evelyn Chinchankar, a senior at Westchester Academy for International Studies in Houston, Texas.
+I am currently in my fourth year of programming and in pursuit of an IB Diploma.
+Over my four years with coding, I've worked with Python, JavaScript, HTML, CSS & PHP.

 ## How does this portfolio work?
 Over my high school career, I've compiled my computer science work here on GitHub.
 My Free Coding section is work I've done outside of school or not directly for a computer science class.
 After that, all my work is divided by the scholastic year I made it.
 Enjoy!